Dreaming of a tiger: hidden power, always ready

 He allows you to be near him.
 Or you walk with him — and he accepts you.
 In this alliance something extraordinary: the most precise predator — alongside you.
 Not threatening.
 Walking with you.

-Your Healer speaks through this image — through the archetype of alliance with inner power, the part that has found contact with its own hidden strength.
+Your Healer speaks here: the part that has found contact with its own hidden strength.
 A tiger beside you is an image of the moment when you and your inner “tiger” are at peace with each other.

 This dream often comes in periods when a person is beginning to accept their own nature without apology.
 When hidden strength stops feeling like a threat and becomes a resource.